 A separate function allows the bookkeeper access to the bank ledgers via registers for the respected accounts.
 Reconciliations are performed with this function as well as voiding and deleting checks.
 This section even has a transfer function between accounts mimicking the physical transaction.

-The one area of reports I prefer is the accountants section.
+The one area of reports preferred is the accountant’s section.
 It is here a bookkeeper can create highly customized reports and memorize them for future use.
 At first glance customizing a report looks daunting.
 But once you play with the control features (usually about one hour of time), it gets real easy to generate highly detailed and informative reports.
 One of the most important reports within the accountant’s group is the trial balance.
 This report verifies dual entry balance in the aggregate, confirmation of an error free ledger list and good organization related to the chart of accounts.

 Other reporting attributes include the ability to export information to a spreadsheet for further data sorting or organizational presentation.